shrinidhi111/blog/_posts/2020-09-08-websockets.md

 ### Will be right back

 Will complete the sockets thingy today.
 After that I have to implement the graffer to test.
 Then the APIs for agent to access them.
 And also think about how to link agents with graffers.

-Hopefully we will be in a much better position to answer these questions when we come back tomorrow.

-Good luck!